 The site is currently offline due to encountering an error.
 If the problem persists, please contact the system administrator

 Uh oh!
 I think I broke it.

 Those are generic error messages which provide absolutely no valuable information about the cause of the error.
 It is on purpose.
-The detailed error message isn't displayed in the production environment because if it would, it could tell possible crackers a valuable information about your server, Mautic or integration which they could use to attack it.
+The detailed error message isn't displayed in the production environment because if it did, it could tell possible crackers some valuable information about your server, Mautic or integration which they could use to attack it.
 That's why this generic error message is shown instead and the real error message is logged into the logs.
 Long story short, that's why reporting it doesn't make any sense.

-If your Mautic administration work, go to the Admin menu (click the cog icon in the top right side corner), then System Info, then Log.
+If your Mautic administration works, go to the Admin menu (click the cog icon in the top right side corner), then System Info, then Log.
 You will see the error messages recorded by Mautic today.